glfw/glfw/README.md

                    when the process was provided a `STARTUPINFO` (#780)
  - [GLX] Bugfix: Dynamically loaded entry points were not verified
  - [EGL] Bugfix: Dynamically loaded entry points were not verified
+ - [X11] Bugfix: Fixed window size limits being ignored if window minimums or maximums were set to GLFW_DONT_CARE

 ## Contact